-- Catch-and-release for cutthroat trout. - Combined trout: 3 daily and in possession, only 1 rainbow trout over 14 inches, any size brown trout. - Artificial lures only within 100-vard radius of the mouth.
+- · Catch-and-release for cutthroat trout. - Combined trout: 3 daily and in possession, only 1 rainbow trout over 14 inches, any size brown trout. - Artificial lures only within 100-yard radius of the mouth.

-STILLWATER RIVER AND TRIBUTARIES (Flathead River drainage) --
+STILLWATER RIVER AND TRIBUTARIES (Flathead River drainage) -

-• Open entire year from mouth of Sunday Creek to lower Stillwater Lake.
+Open entire year from mouth of Sunday Creek to confluence with Flathead River.

-STORM LAKE CREEK (tributary to Silver Lake near Anaconda) -----
+STORM LAKE CREEK (tributary to Silver Lake near Anaconda) ----